If you stay long enough in your seafaring profession, you begin to see and experience crazy and unexpected things.

 Holiday Season in Dublin, Ireland.

-We talked for hours tugging and pushing who would yield to our healthy argument until a solid drunk voice started whispering in my head which became louder saying,
+We talked for hours tugging and pushing who would yield to our healthy argument until a solid drunk voice started whispering in my head that became louder every time I declined saying,

 Huwag mong tanggihan ang biyaya kapag lumapit sayo.
 Huwag na huwag mong tanggihan!” (“Never refuse a blessing when it comes to you.
 Never ever refuse it!”)